 Academic Support Programs

 At Cal Poly, we believe you are already equipped to succeed, but we want to be sure you know that you are not expected to do so alone.
-From your first quarter at Cal Poly until your final degree requirement is met, you have access to a network of academic support that will help you to attain the foundational knowledge, skills, and understanding necessary to achieve your potential in academic, civic, career, intellectual, and social pursuits.
+From your first quarter at Cal Poly until your final degree requirement is met, you have access to a network of learning support programs and services that will help you to attain the foundational knowledge, skills, and understanding necessary to achieve your potential in academic, civic, professional, and social pursuits.

-As the primary academic support unit on campus, the Office of Writing and Learning Initiatives serves all undergraduates and graduates through two centers with three academic support programs facilitated by nearly 200 peer learning specialists with discipline-specific expertise.
+As the primary academic support unit on campus, the Office of Writing and Learning serves undergraduates and graduates through the academic support programs and services listed below, which are facilitated by nearly 200 peer learning specialists with discipline-specific expertise.

 Academic coaches are student assistants who partner with their peers to develop skills, behaviors, and habits that contribute to academic success.
 The support coaches offer is designed to promote self-regulation and improve self-efficacy.
 Coaches are available upon request to assist with topics such as setting learning goals, cultivating motivation, managing time, thinking and reading critically, planning for assignments, preparing for exams, and communicating with faculty and staff.

 Cal Poly is proud to offer free peer-to-peer tutoring to all enrolled students.
 Tutors are available for one-to-one or small-group consultations on activities assignments, writing projects, or exams for courses and in all six colleges, including foundational courses in key subject areas such as written communication, mathematics, statistics, physics, and engineering.
 These collaborative tutoring sessions are student-driven, which means that the learning experience is propelled by the specific questions and individual needs the student brings to the session.
 Tutoring sessions are available by appointment and on a drop-in basis both virtually and in person six days a week at four locations across campus